giantswarm/docs/src/content/guides/efk-stack-app-oidc/index.md

 ### Create roleMappingSecret

 1. Save the .yaml lines below to a file called `roles_mapping.yml`.
 Make sure to add the group ID of the Azure AD group to the backend_roles section of the corresponding role.
-2. Generate and deploy the secret to the efk-stack-app namespace:

 ```bash=
 kubectl create secret generic -n efk-stack-app opendistro-roles-mapping --from-file=./roles_mapping.yml